CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/README.md

 - reorganizing the files into BIDS-defined folders, here `anat` and `fmap`
 - renaming the image+JSON files using BIDS nomenclature for multi-echo, multi-FA, image type, etc.
 - rewrite the JSON files such that they contain explicitly defined meta-data keywords

+## Script to BIDS-ify the data

+A [script](https://github.com/CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/blob/master/script_BIDS_MPM_exampleDataset.m) can be run over the example data set to make them BIDS-friendly.

+There nevertheless remain a [few issues](https://github.com/CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/issues) to sort as well as room for improvements, for example:

+- check the list of metadata and their definition.
+Some need to be added in the BEP001 proposal

+- completing some JSON files, especially the fieldmap ones to link these with their corresponding anatomical images, using the `IntendedFor` field.

+- add an option to zip image files as they're BIDS-ified.

+- Note too that the script relies on :
+  - a function called `hmri_BIDSify_json.m` to refactor the metadata from  the DICOM header.
+This itself relies on the `get_metadata_val.m` function from the hMRI toolbox
+  - a tab-separated-value file, `JSONtabl_dcm2bids.tsv`, with the list of metadata fields required.

+  These could certainly be improved too.

 ---